jdthatcher/resume/README.md

 #### Contact Information: [thatcher@comsynth.com](mailto:thatcher@comsynth.com) // (+1) **615 943 2197**
 ## Profile
 > A relational creative, that finds beauty in silence and delights in noise.
 Experienced in working in diverse environments ranging from rock bands to law firms.
-> **Well travelled globally and cognitively.**
+> **Well traveled globally and cognitively.**
 ## Professional Endeavors
 ### Director of Technology
 - Company: Fifo Agency (a brand, production, digital agency)
 - Dates Employed: February 2023 - Present.
 - Employment Duration: 11 months.
-  - Design, build and develop websites,  primarily on the Squarespace platform.
+  - Design, build, and develop websites.
   - Works alongside the Creative Director to develop brands and identities.
-  - Brand applications - creates brand specified content from brand guides.
+  - Brand applications - creates brand-specified content from brand guides.
 Including; business cards, printed materials, powerpoint presentations, pdf’s.
   - Video Direction.
   - Video Editing.
   - Photography - creates and edits content for digital and print.
-  - Creates design systems to automate, uniform and reduce repetitive design tasks.
+  - Creates design systems to automate, uniform, and reduce repetitive design tasks.
   - Creates and implicates social media campaigns.
   - Project Management.
   - Business Creation.
-- Tool set: Squarespace, XD, Photoshop, Lightroom, Premiere, Illustrator, Wix, Slack, Zoom, Asana, Constant Contact, Loomly.
+- Toolset: Figma, WordPress, Wix studio, Squarespace, XD, Photoshop, Lightroom, Premiere, Illustrator, Slack, Zoom, Asana, Constant Contact, Loomly, Google.
 ### Platform Specialist
-- Company: Metacake (an ecommerce agency)
+- Company: Metacake (an e-commerce agency)
 - Dates Employed: June 2021 - January 2023.
 - Employment Duration: 18 months.
-  - Design, build and develop e-commerce websites, primarily on the Shopify platform.
+  - Design, build, and develop e-commerce websites, primarily on the Shopify platform.
   - Managed projects using the agile/scrum system.
   - Created design systems to automate and reduce repetitive design tasks.
   - Created social media campaigns.
-- Tool set: Shopify, XD, Photoshop, Illustrator.
+- Toolset: Shopify, XD, Photoshop, Illustrator.
 Slack, Zoom, Basecamp.
 ### Frontend Web Developer
 - Company: Waller Lansden Dortch and Davis (a law firm)
 - Dates Employed: July 2012 - June 2020 (let go due to covid 19 cuts).
-  - Provide frontend web and design services for large regional full service law firm of over 200 attorneys.
+  - Provide frontend web and design services for a large regional full-service law firm of over 200 attorneys.
   - Designed and developed the firm’s intranet, worked alongside attorneys and staff members to determine its function and usage; Delivered a product that saved the company money and was user-friendly whilst preserving its full functionality.
-  - Managed, designed and developed internal firm applications.
+  - Managed, designed, and developed internal firm applications.
-  - Manage projects using the agile/scrum system, worked daily as part of a development team, collaborating using Github repositories.
+  - Managed projects using the agile/scrum system, worked daily as part of a development team and collaborated using Github repositories.
-  - Providing continual monitoring, development and feedback on the intranet.
+  - Providing continual monitoring, development, and feedback on the intranet.
   - Responsible for designing and building a signature app to business development specifications  to uniform the firm's email identity.
-  - Created and managed an interactive floor map application to the specifications  of the facilities team.
+  - Created and managed an interactive floor map application that met the specifications of the facilities team.
-  - Worked closely with attorneys to design, develop and manage subsidiary external websites.
+  - Worked closely with attorneys to design, develop, and manage subsidiary external websites.
   - Worked remotely and successfully engaged in regular team-based collaboration with 1 to 20 team members.
-- Tool set: VS code, XD, Photoshop, Illustrator, WordPress, Sharepoint, Github, VUE, Angular and React.
+- Toolset: VS code, XD, Photoshop, Illustrator, WordPress, Sharepoint, Github, VUE, Angular and React.
 ### Creative Director
 - Company: Comsynth (a media agency)
 - Dates Employed: March 2007 - Present.
   - Oversee and direct creative content.
-  - Developed and launched branding projects for numerous clients/media campaigns, including: Liona Law, Kia, Sony Music, Particle Ceramics, Elizabeth Smart, First Class Talent.
+  - Developed and launched branding projects for numerous clients/media campaigns, including Liona Law, Kia, Sony Music, Particle Ceramics, Elizabeth Smart, and First Class Talent.
-  - All freelance necessities including book keeping and client relations.
+  - All freelance necessities including bookkeeping and client relations.
   - Learning new technologies when the budget is not flexible enough for outsourcing/collaboration.
-- Tool set: Photoshop, Illustrator, Wordpress and Squarespace.
+- Toolset: Photoshop, Illustrator, WordPress and Squarespace.
 ### Professional Musician
 - Company: Delirious (a rock band)
 - Record Labels: Furious Records, Virgin Records, Sparrow Records, EMI.